Skip to main content

 Note

 During the second and third decades of the sixteenth century the maiolica industry in Pesaro was less flourishing than in the previous century.
 This situation improved after Guidobaldo II della Rovere succeeded to the dukedom of Urbino in 1538, because he preferred to live at Pesaro.
-The presence of the court stimulated local industries, and from around 1540 Pesaro became a significant producer of istoriato maiolica.
+The presence of the court stimulated local industries, and from around 1540 Pesaro became a significant producer of istoriato maiolica, that is, painted with narrative scenes.

 Hero was a priestess of Venus at Sestos.
-Leander, her lover, used to swim the Hellespont to see her, guided by a torch which she held up from a high tower.
-One night he was drowned, and she committed suicide by throwing herself from the tower.
+Leander, her lover, used to swim the Hellespont to see her, guided by a torch which she held up from the window of a high tower.
+One night in winter, when Hero had begged him to come despite the inclement weather, he was drowned, and she committed suicide by throwing herself from the tower.
 The lovers were mentioned in Ovid's Heroides, 18 and 19.

-Sforza di Marcantonio da Casteldurante was recorded as a potter, and sometimes also as a painter, in Pesaro between 1550-2, and 1563, and when making his will in 1580.
+Sforza di Marcantonio da Casteldurante was recorded as a potter, and sometimes also as a painter in documents in Pesaro between in 1550 and 1552, and almost every year from 1563 until 1580, when he made his will on 17 November, and probably died shortly after.
 He signed himself 'SFORZA' on two panels dated 1567, respectively in the British Museum and the Museo Civico Medievale, Bologna.
 Dishes signed '.S.' in 1561, as this one is, and in some years up to and including 1576, are attributed to him on the basis of similarities with these panels.
-Sforza's choice of subjects, iconography, and inscriptions suggest that he had been contact with the Urbino maiolica painter, Francesco Xanto, probably in the late 1530s.
-Xanto painted several dishes with versions of 'Hero and Leander' between 1532 and 1538.
-He probably knew the story from a translation of Ovid's Heroides, but on the backs of the dishes he quoted from Francesco Petrarch's Trionfi, III, 21 'Leandro in mare ed Hero a la fenestra' (or Trionfi, II in editions with commentary by Bernardo Ilicini, first published in 1475).
-The first dish decorated with this subject which is attributed to Sforza was painted in 1546; the latest, in the Herzog Anton Ulrich-Museum, Braunschweig, is dated 1576, and initialled '.S.'
-Both, like the Fitzwilliam's dish, have an inscription from Petrarch, and the figure of Leander used by Xanto, which was taken from a Marcantonio Raimondi school print, known as the 'Battle with the Cutlass' by Marco Dente (Bartsch, XIV, p 171, no. 211).
-The three dishes illustrate the persistence of popular themes over a long period, and the repetitive nature of much maiolica painting.
+Sforza's choice of subjects, iconography, and inscriptions suggest that during the late 1530s he had been contact with the Urbino maiolica painter, Francesco Xanto, whose latest signed works are dated in 1542.
+Several of Sforza's designs closely follow those on plates by Xanto, who painted several dishes with versions of 'Hero and Leander' between 1532 and 1538.
+Xanto probably knew the story from a translation of Ovid's Heroides, but on the backs of the dishes he quoted from Francesco Petrarch's Trionfi, III, 21 'Leandro in mare ed Hero a la fenestra' (or Trionfi, II in editions with commentary by Bernardo Ilicini, first published in 1475).
+The first dish decorated with this subject which is attributed to Sforza was painted in 1546 (Christie's, 25 May 1962, lot 110); the latest, in the Herzog Anton Ulrich-Museum, Braunschweig, is dated 1576, and initialled '.S.'
+Both, like the Fitzwilliam's dish, have an inscription from Petrarch, and the figure of Leander used by Xanto, which was taken from a Marcantonio Raimondi school print, known as the 'Battle with the Cutlass' by Marco Dente (Bartsch, XIV, p 171, no. 211), or Agostino da Veneziano.
+The three dishes illustrate the persistence of popular themes over a long period, the influence of an outstanding maiolica painter on another, and the repetitive nature of much maiolica painting.

 School or Style